manuelmarcos/RibotTeam/README.md

 WHAT DO THEY DO?
-In order to make our lifes even easier, I have made a comment on top of every method which, follows this protocol:
+In order to make our lives easier, I have commented every method, following this protocol:

 * CALLED: it tells us when this method could be called
 * IN: What parameters the method gets